5G Technology: Everything you need to know

 Smart lighting connected to a city’s broadband network can also help in monitoring the quality of the local air.
 Having this level of connectivity with smart LED lighting, the maintenance costs of lighting systems can also be reduced.

 Finally, utilities will also support the deployment of 5G.
-5G will be deployed in a form of small cell format.
+5G will be deployed in the form of small cell format.
 It will be as small as a typical shoe box, as a complement to the traditional mobile towers.
 Further, to achieve the necessary density and extent of coverage, utility poles will serve as the best solution.

 Talking about application areas of 5G, how can we not mention what we read almost every day about – Autonomous cars.
 5G is an important technology if we talk about the automotive industry as big firms are researching and investing in cars, more than ever before.
 Strengthening of this trend will be observed if we keep on moving towards an autonomous driving environment.
 5G will be the green flag in success for connected cars and autonomous vehicles as they will be able to almost instantaneously communicate with each other, the buildings, infrastructure around them and the world traveling along.

 As autonomous cars will free the driver and people inside the car from checking on the road, more network bandwidth will be required as passengers would have more free time to pass.
-Hence, a demand for network bandwidth for activities like watching movies, playing games, chatting with friends, etc. will enter the picture.
+Hence, demand for network bandwidth for activities like watching movies, playing games, chatting with friends, etc. will enter the picture.

 Additionally, 5G can add many more services, new apps, and functions inside the car that will help automotive industry capitalize on new value-added services and simultaneously will make the journey of a passenger better and pleasurable.